python-jsonschema/hypothesis-jsonschema/README.md

 if or when schema that never really worked turn into explicit errors instead of generating values that don't quite match.

+You can [sponsor me](https://github.com/sponsors/Zac-HD) to get priority support, roadmap input, and prioritized feature development.

-Professional support for Hypothesis and hypothesis-jsonschema is available as part of the [Tidelift Subscription][sub_link].
+Hypothesis is part of the [Tidelift Subscription][sub_link].
 Tidelift gives software development teams a single source for purchasing and maintaining their software, with professional grade assurances from the experts who know it best.
+You can also [sponsor me](https://github.com/sponsors/Zac-HD) to get priority support, roadmap input, and prioritized feature development.

 [sub_link]: https://tidelift.com/subscription/pkg/pypi-hypothesis-jsonschema?utm_source=pypi-hypothesis-jsonschema&utm_medium=referral&utm_campaign=readme